The paint code on all Acura vehicles is located in the Vehicle Identification Number (VIN) sticker on the driver's door jamb.

 How to Replace Acura Mass Airflow Sensor

-In this guide, will learn about Acura Mass Air Flow (MAF) sensor, common problems and how to change the Mass Air Flow (MAF) sensor on an Acura
+In this guide, we will learn about Acura Mass Air Flow (MAF) sensor, common problems, and how to change the Mass Air Flow (MAF) sensor on an Acura.

 - ACURA is hard to start or has trouble turning over

 - The engine runs unusually lean or rich at idle.